BIO

-Kristina Budelis is a filmmaker, entrepreneur, and product strategist working at the intersection of media and technology.
+Kristina Budelis is a filmmaker, founder, and product leader working at the intersection of media, technology, and AI.

 Honors & Recognition